 Bleeding from blood vessels in the back part of the nose (posterior nosebleed), although uncommon, is more dangerous and difficult to treat.
 Posterior nosebleeds usually involve larger blood vessels than anterior nosebleeds.
 Because these vessels are in the back of the nose, they are hard for doctors to reach for treatment.

 Nosebleeds occur when the moist inner lining of the nose is irritated or when blood vessels in the nose are broken.
-There are many causes (see Some Causes and Features of Nosebleeds).
-In all cases, people who take aspirin or other drugs that interfere with blood clotting (anticoagulants), people with clotting disorders (see Bleeding Due to Clotting Disorders), and people with hardening of the arteries (arteriosclerosis) are more likely to develop nosebleeds.
+There are many causes of nosebleeds.
+Regardless of the cause, people who take aspirin or other medications that interfere with blood clotting (anticoagulants), who have a clotting disorder Bleeding Due to Clotting Disorders , or who have hardening of the arteries (arteriosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ) are more likely to develop nosebleeds.

 Less common causes of nosebleeds include